thilsabe/Kapahi_TF_Enrichment_Analysis/README.md

 # Kapahi_TF_Enrichment_Analysis
 Code determines the enrichment of input genes among targets from 445 publicly available ChIP-Seq data sets of Drosophila melanogaster stage 3 larvae.
-Original enrichment code written by Tal Oron at the Buck Institute, modifications and additions made by Tyler Hilsabeck in the Kapahi and Brem Labs at the Buck Institute.\n
+Original enrichment code written by Tal Oron at the Buck Institute, modifications and additions made by Tyler Hilsabeck in the Kapahi and Brem Labs at the Buck Institute.
-Code Descriptions:\n
+Code Descriptions:
 GSE_benhoch.py - Modified enrichment code that includes multiple testing correction GSEutils.py - Support methods called in GSE_benhoch.py genePipeline.py - Pipeline that integrates reading of an input gene list and its analysis